-There can’t be many dive sites that owe their existence to the direct intervention of the country’s President, but Tasi Tolu, on the outskirts of Timor Leste’s capital Dili, can claim that unique patronage!
+Dili Dive Sites – Tasi Tolu… There can’t be many dive sites that owe their existence to the direct intervention of the country’s President.
+But Tasi Tolu, on the outskirts of Timor Leste’s capital Dili, can claim that unique patronage!

 Tasi Tolu gets its name from the three fresh water lakes just inland from the beach just below the nearby foothills.

-During the rainy season the lakes tend to fill to capacity and then overflow, flooding the nearby road & villages.
-To prevent this from happening the government commissioned a project to provide a drainage channel for the overflow to run off into the sea and the design for which took the most logical path which would have dumped the outflow right on to the Tasi Tolu site!
+During the rainy season the lakes tend to fill to capacity and then overflow.
+Flooding the nearby road and villages.
+To prevent this from happening the government commissioned a project to provide a drainage channel.
+So that the overflow could run off into the sea and the design for which took the most logical path.
+Which would have dumped the outflow right on to the Tasi Tolu site!

 There are typically three basic ingredients for a critter site to flourish – a sheltered area (critters don’t like surf…), close proximity to deeper waters with nutrient rich currents and a source of organic run-off such as a large stream.

-The local diving community waged a campaign to get the drainage channel relocated and ultimately got the issue on the radar screen of Dr. Ramos-Horta, the Nobel peace prize winning President of Timor Leste at that time.
+The local diving community waged a campaign to get the drainage channel relocated.
+Ultimately getting the issue on the radar screen of Dr. Ramos-Horta, the Nobel peace prize winning President of Timor Leste at that time.

 Tasi Tolu is a shore dive and a pretty straightforward affair.

-Kit up on the beach from the back of your transport, close to the now defunct & partially constructed drainage channel.
+Kit up on the beach from the back of your transport, close to the now defunct and partially constructed drainage channel.

 Then walk down the beach and enter the water just by the group of small boulders.

-Heading straight down the sloping sand at about 15m where you will find a flat patch of marine growth and in amongst it you will find a wide variety of photogenic critters!
+Heading straight down the sloping sand at about 15m where you will find a flat patch of marine growth and in among it you will find a wide variety of photogenic critters!

 I did several dives at Tasi Tol and eventually got to know it like the back of my hand, but I have to say that I would have missed the site completely if I had not been shown it by Marianne Woodward of Dive Timor Lorosae who I dived with in Timor Leste on that trip.